Rolstenhouse/uf_api/README.md

 #### eep, cred-srch, credits

 #### Credits
-Specify the number of credits
+Specify the number of credits for the course `credits=[number]`
-`credits=[number]`

 #### Gen-Ed Requirements